ankane/dexter/README.md

 ## Hosted Postgres

-Some hosted providers like Amazon RDS and Heroku do not support the HypoPG extension, which Dexter needs to run.
-See [how to use Dexter](guides/Hosted-Postgres.md) in these cases.
-To request the extension:
+The `hypopg` extension, which Dexter needs to run, is available on:

+- Azure Database
+- Crunchy Bridge

+For other providers, see [this guide](guides/Hosted-Postgres.md).
+To request a new extension:

 - Amazon RDS - follow the instructions on [this page](https://aws.amazon.com/rds/postgresql/faqs/)
-- Google Cloud SQL - star the [feature request](https://issuetracker.google.com/issues/69250435)
+- Google Cloud SQL - vote or comment on [this page](https://issuetracker.google.com/issues/69250435)
-- DigitalOcean Managed Databases - follow the instructions on [this page](https://docs.digitalocean.com/products/databases/postgresql/details/supported-extensions/#supported-extensions)
+- DigitalOcean Managed Databases - vote or comment on [this page](https://ideas.digitalocean.com/app-framework-services/p/support-hypopg-for-postgres)

 ## Additional Installation Methods